Evan52435/Bot-Whatsapp-nodejs/README.md

 In Node.js the new ECMAScript standards can be used without problems, as you don't have to wait for all your users to update their browsers - you are in charge of deciding which ECMAScript version to use by changing the Node.js version, and you can also enable specific experimental features by running Node.js with flags.

 # How To Use
-// I assume you already isntalled node js, if not go to https://nodejs.org/en/download //<br>
+// I assume you already installed node js, if not go to https://nodejs.org/en/download //<br>
 Open terminal, type : "npm install whatsapp-web.js" wait until the installation is complete, and type "npm i qrcode-terminal".
 Wait until the installation is finished. <br>
 Open your file directory where the "botwamain.js" is saved from the terminal and type this : <br>
 "node *yourfilename(botwamain.js by default)*" <br>